Auckland, New Zealand

 What do expats find most challenging?

 "Expats in Auckland often find the local culture to be quite different from what they are used to.
 Many find the pace of life to be slower than what they are accustomed to, and the laid-back attitude of the locals can be a challenge to adjust to.
 Additionally, the cost of living in Auckland is quite high, making it difficult for expats to find affordable housing and other necessities.
 Furthermore, the weather in Auckland can be unpredictable, with frequent rain and strong winds, which can be difficult to adjust to.
-Finally, the language barrier can be a challenge for expats, as English is not the primary language spoken in Auckland," said one expat who made the move to Auckland.
+Finally, the language barrier can be a challenge for expats, as English is not the primary language spoken in Auckland," remarked one expat living in Auckland, New Zealand.

 Is there a lot of crime in Auckland?